AIShaktiNeil/Fraud-Detection/README.md

-# Bank Transaction EDA for Fraud Detection
+#  Fraud Detection in Bank Transactions

 This repository contains an **exploratory data analysis (EDA)** project focused on detecting fraud in bank transactions.
 The project leverages data visualization, preprocessing, and unsupervised clustering techniques to uncover patterns and identify potentially fraudulent transactions.